mctools/simplebuild/doc/source/packages.rst

 if any.
 The latter is important for proper build order and link-time dependencies, so if for example PkgA depends on PkgB, then binaries and libraries in PkgA will be linked against the library (if any) from PkgB, and any public header files of PkgB will be available for inclusion in files in PkgA.
-In the following lines it can (should) provide brief description of the purpose of the package and information about who is the principal contact person for the package.
+The following lines of the ``pkg.info`` file can (should) provide brief description of the purpose of the package and information about who is the principal contact person for the package.

 In the simplest case where a package does not depend on other packages, the contents of the pkg.info file will be very simple::